-I was inspired to explore more specific brine ratios after my interview with the owner of Agrius.
-A precise ratio of salt by weight is how they ensure that all their ferments are safe, delicious and are shelf-stable for up to a year.
+I was inspired to explore brine ratios after my interview with the owner of Agrius.
+A precise ratio of salt by weight is how they ensure that all their ferments are safe, delicious, and shelf-stable for up to a year.

 Having been fermenting for a while, I’ve seen a number of brine ratio charts and calculators.
 They vary from 2 to 5% salt to water ratios, depending on the type of vegetables.
 However, Agrius uses a MUCH simpler fermentation brine.
 Regardless of what they are fermenting, their salt ratio is 2.2% based on the total weight of vegetables and water.

 With this ratio, they are able to pack seasonal vegetables into unsealed jars for fermenting and leave them for over a year without any concerns.

 Here is how you can bring that level of precision to your homemade fermented vegetables.

 Here are a few things to know when deciding what salt to water ratio to use.

 - It is perfectly fine to use any salt ratio from 0% up to 5%.
 Anything higher than 5%, and you risk stopping the fermentation.

 - Ferments with a salt ratio of less than 2% risk going off.
 However, if you are on a low sodium diet then it is possible to make salt-free fermented vegetables by using a good starter culture.

 - If your vegetables end up tasting too salty, then you can rinse off the brine before serving them, or use them as a salty seasoning in other dishes.